-How a road trip inspired Monique Gray Smith's latest novel
+A road trip inspired Monique Gray Smith's novel Tilly and The Crazy Eights

 Monique Gray Smith is a mixed-heritage author of Cree, Lakota and Scottish descent who often writes and speaks about the resilience of Indigenous communities in Canada.
 Her latest book is the novel Tilly and the Crazy Eights, which is about an Indigenous woman named Tilly — who we first met in Smith's earlier novel Tilly.
 In this new story, Tilly agrees to drive eight elders on a life-changing road trip to Albuquerque for the Gathering of Nations Pow Wow.

 "The book starts off with Sarah, one of the characters, watching the film called The Bucket List — a comedy-drama starring Jack Nicholson and Morgan Freeman — with her granddaughter.